rudnitski/streaming-grocery-cursor/README.md

 - Node.js 18+
 - npm, yarn, pnpm, or bun
-- OpenAI API key with access to GPT-4o realtime model
+- OpenAI API key with access to the Realtime API
 - Modern browser with microphone access

 ## Getting Started